puppetlabs/puppetlabs-mysql/REFERENCE.md

 ##### <a name="-mysql--db--name"></a>`name`

 The name of the database to create.
 Database names must:
-  * be longer than 64 characters.
+  * not be longer than 64 characters.
   * not contain / \ or . characters.
   * not contain characters that are not permitted in file names.
   * not end with space characters.